0xPolygonHermez/code-examples/zkevm-nft-bridge-example/README.md

 npm run verify:mockNFT:goerli
 ```

-- To use the bridge you can use the already deployed one or deploy one yourself following the `Deployment NFT Bridge` section
+- To use the bridge you can use one of the already deployed ones or deploy one yourself following the `Deployment NFT Bridge:Deployment` section
-- If you want to use your own bridge:
-    - Go to `scripts/bridgeMockNFT.js` and update the `deployedNftBridgeAddress` with the previously deployed bridgeNFT
+> If you want to use your own bridge.
+Go to `scripts/bridgeMockNFT.js` and update the `deployedNftBridgeAddress` with the previously deployed bridgeNFT

 ```
 npm run bridge:mockNFT:goerli
 ```

-- Now we have to wait until the message is forwarded to L2, there's the final script that will check it and if it's ready will actually claim the NFT in the other layer:
+- Now we have to wait until the message is forwarded to L2, there is a final script that will check it if the claim is ready.
+If it is ready, it will actually claim the NFT in the other layer:
-  - The same way as the last script, if you deploy your own nftBridge you will have the update the `deployedNftBridgeAddress`
+> The same way as the previous step, if you deploy your own nftBridge you will have the update the `deployedNftBridgeAddress`

 ```
 npm run claim:mockNFT:polygonZKEVMTestnet